24 MLM Assumptions

 * p<0.05 ** p<0.01 *** p<0.001

-Note our coefficient is completely wrong when we omit a correlated variable.
+Note our coefficient for the kept variable is completely wrong when we omit a correlated variable.
 This is omitted variable bias, and in terms of our assumptions we are in a circumstance where the true residuals in our model are not centered around 0 for all values of X1, since they include the X2 effect which is correlated with X1.
-We can see this as follows:
+We can see this graphically by calculating the true residuals for our data (when we do not include X2) and then plotting them vs. X1:

 dat = mutate( dat, e = Y - 3 - 0.5 * X1 )